Fast, high-precision optical polarization synthesizer for ultracold-atom experiments: Characterization of the polarization synthesizer

 \subsection{Modulation bandwidth of the polarization synthesizer}

 We determine the modulation bandwidth of the two intensity and two phase control loops (see Fig.~\ref{fig:polarizationsetup}) by recording their response to a step change of the corresponding set points.
 To that end, for the phase control loop, we first synthesize a linear polarization state (i.e., $\chi=0$) and then suddenly step the phase of one of the RF signal by a small amount, say \SI{10}{\degree}.
 The phase control loop reacts by rotating (in real space) the linear polarization by an angle of $\SI{10}{\degree}/2$.
 We record the dynamics of the rotation by measuring the intensity of the polarization-synthesized beam behind a $\SI{45}{\degree}$-oriented polarizer, which serves as a phase-to-intensity converter.
-Fig.~\ref{fig:PhaseLockBandwidthStepResponse} shows an exemplary step response function of the optical phase control loop for the R-polarized light-field component.
+Figure~\ref{fig:PhaseLockBandwidthStepResponse} shows an exemplary step response function of the optical phase control loop for the R-polarized light-field component.
 From the derivative of the step response function displayed in Fig.~\ref{fig:PhaseLockBandwidthStepResponse}, we further obtain the impulse response function, whose Fourier transform, in turn, yields the frequency response function of the control loop (see inset).
-From this measurement, we obtain a modulation bandwidth (\SI{3}{\dB} criterion) of about $\SI{800}{\kilo\hertz}$ (dashed red line).
+From this measurement, we obtain a modulation bandwidth (3-\si{\dB} criterion) of about $\SI{800}{\kilo\hertz}$ (the dashed red line).

-For the intensity control loop, in a like manner, we record the step response function by suddenly stepping the set-point intensity.
-All intensity and phase control loops of the polarization-synthesizer achieve a comparable modulation bandwidth, which is primarily limited by the dead time in the response of the AOMs of the order of $\SI{300}{\nano\second}$ .
+For the intensity control loop, in a like manner, we record the step response function by suddenly stepping the set point intensity.
+All intensity and phase control loops of the polarization-synthesizer achieve a comparable modulation bandwidth, which is primarily limited by the dead time in the response of the AOMs, which is of the order of $\SI{300}{\nano\second}$.